 Another potential pitfall is only making the minimum monthly payment.
 Depending on how much you owe, it could be decades before you’re done paying off that debt.
 Creditors are now required by law to help you understand how much you owe and how long it will take to repay that amount, not to mention how much interest you’ll end up paying.
 That information is now found on your statement.

-Solution: Review the details carefully, so you’ll know how much more you’ll need to pay every month to eliminate the debt in the shortest amount of time and spending the least amount of money.
+Solution: Review your statement details carefully.
+This way you’ll know how much more you’ll need to pay every month to eliminate the debt in the shortest amount of time and by spending the least amount of money.
 It’s better to pay off your credit card bill after every purchase or try to pay an amount higher than the minimum amount due.

 Paying your bill late can damage your credit score, making it difficult to secure a loan or, in some cases, get a job.
 Fees and higher interest rates may be added on, increasing your debt load.
 Look for your statement every month and pay the bill as soon as it arrives.